-eZ Platform lets you customize and adapt the content model depending on the type of website you create and your needs.
+eZ Platform lets you customize and adapt the content model depending on your needs and the type of website you create.

 Depending on your organization, if you are an editor or a content creator, it is possible that the content model for your installation has already been created by your administrator or content manager.
 However, even a non-technical user can easily create or modify the Content Model through the editing interface.

-A Content Type can be compared to a pattern or a template on which you base Content items.
+A Content Type is comparable to a pattern or a template on which you base Content items.
 Whenever you create a new Content item, you must choose its Content Type.

 The Content Type defines what Fields will be available in the Content item.
 A Content item may only contain the Fields that are defined in the Content Type.

 eZ Platform allows you to create, edit, and delete Content Types and their Fields.
 A clean installation contains a few basic Content Types.

 To see what a larger set of Content Types and their Fields looks like in practice, you can take a look at the Demo Bundle.
 Demo is a separate installation with a sample website in which you can preview different features of eZ Platform.

 A Content item is a single piece of content: an article, a blog post, an image, a product, etc. Each Content item has general characteristics, such as name and identifier.
 It also contains Fields.
 These Fields will differ depending on what kind of content you are dealing with.
 An article Content item may have Fields such as title, name, author, body, image, subscriber teaser, etc. A product Content item may have product name, category, price, size, color, etc. as Fields.